jpickup/GarminWorkoutCreator/README.md

 ## Building
-The ant build script is `GarminWorkoutCreator.iml`.
+The ant build script is `garminworkoutcreator.xml`.
 This creates a macOS bundle with a JRE included meaning that it runs without the need for a Java installation on the target machine

 ## Running